melvinvarkey/bigipsecurity/README.md

 Either the TMM switch interfaces or the MGMT interface can provide administrative access to the BIG-IP system.
 The TMM switch interfaces are the interfaces that the BIG-IP system uses to send and receive load-balanced traffic.
 The MGMT interface is the interface to perform system management functions via browser-based or command line configuration tools.
-The MGMT interface is intended for administrative traffic and cannot be used for load-balanced traffic.
+The MGMT interface is intended for administrative traffic and can not be used for load-balanced traffic.
 It is recommended to connect MGMT interface to a secure, management-only network, such as one that uses an [RFC 1918] (https://tools.ietf.org/html/rfc1918) private IP address space.
 Otherwise an attacker can identify BIG-IP systems in your network and then [attack them](https://www.blackhat.com/html/webcast/07182013-hacking-appliances-ironic-exploits-in-security-products.html) via management plane.